Sexual Misconduct Policy

 In its goal to create an environment for all students, employees and visitors which is fair, non-discriminatory, and free of coercion, the College has adopted this policy as the basis for education in the College community and complaint resolution.
 Students, employees, and visitors shall comply with the prescribed behavior set forth in Policy II-412 Code of Conduct as these policies may intersect.
 This policy, which has been updated to incorporate required changes as promulgated in 34 Code of Federal Regulations Part 106, effective August 14, 2020, is also applicable to all third parties affiliated with the College.
 Third parties are neither employees nor students and can include, but are not limited to, consultants, vendors, contractors, board members, etc.

 Sexual misconduct is a form of discrimination in violation of this policy and Title VII of the Federal Civil Rights Act of 1964 (as amended), Title IX of the 1972 Educational Amendments, and Section 4112 of the Ohio Revised Code.
-Sexual misconduct has the potential of threatening an individual’s academic performance, economic livelihood, career advancement, psychological, and total well-being and is prohibited by this policy.
+Sexual misconduct has the potential to threaten an individual’s academic performance, economic livelihood, career advancement, and psychological and total well-being and is prohibited by this policy.

 Actionable Sexual Harassment